JAAQL/JAAQL-middleware-python/docker/docker.md

     -e JAAQL_EMAIL_CREDENTIALS=base64encodedcredentials \
     -e JEQL_VERSION=2.1.2 \
     -e SENTINEL_URL=jaaql.io:8443
+    --mount type=bind,source="$(pwd)"/install_script,target=/JAAQL-middleware-python/install_scripts \

 JAAQL_EMAIL_CREDENTIALS provides SMTP/IMAP email credentials into the JAAQL server.
 Base64 encoded json dict of the format { \"my_account_name\": \"my_account_password\" }
 JEQL_VERSIOn specifies the version of JEQL to use
+You can specify jaaql specific install scripts which will call the various endpoints with input data, after jaaql has been installed

 ## Usage
 Please use the command